SmartPracticeschool/llSPS-INT-1854-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

 2.How to [create UI](noderedflow.md) with node red flow (Chatbot).

-3.How to [create cloud function](cloud function.md) using IBM cloud.
+3.How to [create cloud function](cloudfunction.md) using IBM cloud.

-4.How to [connect Watson discovery](connectwatsondiscovery to chatbot.md) to chatbot through Cloud funtcion.
+4.How to [connect watson discovery](connectwatsondiscoverytochatbot.md) to chatbot through Cloud funtcion.